David3761/SIEM-Tool/docs/teammate_instructions/teammate1_infrastructure.md

-# Teammate 1 — Backend Core & Infrastructure
+# Teammate 1 — Backend Core & Infrastructure (PHP / Symfony)

 ## Role Overview

-You are the foundation of the entire project.
-Every other teammate depends on what you build.
-Your job is to: scaffold the FastAPI backend, define all database models, set up Docker Compose for all 6 services, wire up the Redis client, build the CI/CD pipeline, and implement the monitoring configuration API (US-06).

-Nothing works without you finishing first.
-Coordinate with teammates early so they can start plugging into your scaffold.
+You build the entire HTTP API and WebSocket server using PHP and Symfony.
+You own the database schema (Doctrine ORM + migrations), all REST endpoints, real-time WebSocket broadcasting (Ratchet), Docker Compose for the whole project, and CI/CD pipelines.

+Python services (Teammates 2, 3, 4) write directly to the shared PostgreSQL database and publish events to Redis.
+You read that data and serve it to the frontend via REST.
+Your Ratchet WebSocket server subscribes to Redis and pushes real-time events to the browser.

 ---